Lucas Hedges: Lead roles and theatre (2018–present)

 In 2020, Hedges appeared in the miniseries Home Movie: The Princess Bride for Quibi to raise money for World Central Kitchen.
-Also that year, he starred alongside Michelle Pfeiffer in the comedy French Exit, and was part of the ensemble cast of Steven Soderbergh's comedy film Let Them All Talk.
+Also that year, he starred alongside Michelle Pfeiffer in the black comedy French Exit, and was part of the ensemble cast of Steven Soderbergh's comedy film Let Them All Talk.
+In his review for the former film, IndieWire's David Ehrlich was appreciate of Hedges' "subdued but strikingly thoughtful performance".
 The following year, he appeared in an episode of the FX anthology series The Premise.

+Hedges took a small break from acting to focus on writing, and returned to the stage in a 2023 West End theatre production of Brokeback Mountain at @sohoplace, in which he starred as Ennis Del Mar opposite Mike Faist's Jack Twist.
+Comparing his performance to Heath Ledger's portrayal of Del Mar in the 2005 film of the same name, theatre critic Matt Wolf of The New York Times wrote that Hedges "may not have the immediate physical command that Ledger had onscreen, but he shares his late predecessor’s furrowed brow and a sense of roiling anguish".
+The following year, he had a supporting role in the biographical film Shirley, about the 1972 presidential run of Shirley Chisholm.

+Hedge's next release, Sorry, Baby, starring, written and directed by Eva Victor, premiered at the 2025 Sundance Film Festival.
+Commenting on his role as a kind neighbour of the film's troubled protagonist (played by Victor), Peter Debruge considered it "perfectly suited to Lucas Hedges’ uniquely sensitive energy".
+He is set to star alongside Daniel Radcliffe in the war thriller Trust the Man.

 Personal life

 When asked about his sexuality in 2018, Hedges said: "In the early stages of my life, some of the people I was most infatuated with were my closest male friends.
 That was the case through high school, and I think I was always aware of that, while for the most part I was attracted to women," also adding that he exists "on that spectrum: Not totally straight, but also not gay and not necessarily bisexual."
 He later spoke about being an ally to the LGBTQ community and said that he considered his sexuality to be a "fluid experience."